shuohan/dataset/README.md

 The following **augmentation** methods are supported:

 * _Translation_: Translate the images in integers (voxels).
-* _Rotation_: Roate the image around the x, y, and z axes.
+* _Rotation_: Rotate the image around the x, y, and z axes.
 * _Scaling_: Scale the image along x, y, and z axes.
 * _Deformation_: Random elastic deformation.
 The transformation field is a spatially smoothed per-voxel translation.
 * _Sigmoid intensity_ : Apply a mixture of sigmoid functions to perturb the image intensities.
 Altough it seems does no postitive effects on the networks.